TeaSkittle/CSCI_1105_IntroToProgramming_Coursework/Chapter6/ch6_notes.md

 ### The Stack
 * Also refered to as: _execution stack, runtime stack, call stack, or machine stack_
 * Each time a method is invoked, the system creates an activation record and stores it in a stack.
-(Pushes onto the stack)
+(Pushed onto the stack)
 * When a method finishes its work, it is removed from the stack (popped from the stack)

+# Left off on 6.7